LiaScript/docs/README.md

 ### `PieChart`

     --{{0}}--
-If you have a table with only one row full of numbers, this will be automatically presented as an pie chart.
-The head represents the categories and the body the quatities.
+If you have a table with only one row filled with numbers, it will be automatically presented as a pie chart.
+In this representation, the header represents the categories, while the body denotes the quantities associated with each category.

 | Classic | Country | Reggae | Hip-Hop | Hard-Rock | Samba |